 Review of the most recent theoretical and applied research in advanced personnel and organizational psychology.
 Topics will include personnel selection, training and performance appraisal, job attitudes, motivation, work groups and teams, leadership, organizational culture, and organizational development.
 Prerequisite: Graduate standing.

 PSYCH 5012 Ethics and Professional Responsibilities (LEC 1.0)

 Case studies examining the ethical practice of psychology in organizations will be discussed.
 This will include covering both the legal and ethical standards surrounding the consulting and practice of I-O psychology and personnel management in organizations.
 Prerequisite: Graduate standing.

 PSYCH 5200 Theories and Practice of Psychological Measurement (LEC 3.0)

 An overview of psychological tests and batteries used in a variety of disciplines.
 An emphasis is placed on the proper development and use of these tests and test batteries.
 Tests examined will include tests of intelligence, aptitude, personality, and psychopathology.
 Prerequisite: Psych 4200 or graduate standing.

 PSYCH 5201 Psychometrics (LEC 3.0)

 An examination of statistical methods used to develop and refine measures of human performance, aptitudes, and personality.
 Topics include reliability and validity, data reduction, measuring inter-relationships among variables (e.g., factor analysis, multiple regression), and testing group differences.
-Prerequisites: Psych 1101 and Psych 2200.
+Prerequisite: Psych 5202.

 PSYCH 5600 Advanced Social Psychology (LEC 3.0)